HappyTuesday/pipeline-playbook-core/README.md

 * Project
   A project is a structure that normally relates to a business git repository containing the source code.
 A project contains a project name, some project specified variables, and metadata.
 Every project can select a playbook as its compiling & deploying method.

-### Plugin playbook-pipeline-plugin
+### Plugin pipeline-playbook-plugin

-Plugin playbook-pipeline-plugin load and parse the deploy.config project to determine all the information(environments, playbooks and projects), and for every project in every environment we generate a Jenkins job.
+Plugin pipeline-playbook-plugin load and parse the deploy.config project to determine all the information(environments, playbooks and projects), and for every project in every environment we generate a Jenkins job.

 A generated job means a project in a specified environment.